Registering Existing Arms

 4. Letters Patent (Included)

-Following the payment of the fees to the College by the petitioner, and once the design has been prepared to the satisfaction of the College and the petitioner, the College will prepare a registration document which will include the formal heraldic description (blazon) of the armorial bearings, the exemplification (painting of your updated arms), and any other applicable authorizations to make use of heraldic privileges.
+Following the payment of the fees to the College by the petitioner, and once the design has been prepared to the satisfaction of the College and the petitioner, the College will prepare a patent of registration which will include the formal heraldic description (blazon) of the armorial bearings, the exemplification (painting of your updated arms), and any other applicable authorizations to make use of heraldic privileges.

 5. Letters Patent (Additional Options)